afognini/Tomography/README.md

 # Tomography

-Tomography is a Python library to calculate the density matrix of an optical two qubit system and find the closest pure state describing it.
+Tomography is an easy-to-use Python library to calculate the density matrix of an optical two qubit system and find the closest pure state describing it.

 # Full Documentation